Rishi Sunak ‘bows to Tory rebels’ to boost online safety for children

 The Prime Minister was facing a major backbench rebellion as 50 MPs put their names to an amendment to the Online Safety Bill that would make tech chiefs criminally liable if they do not block minors from seeing damaging content on their platforms.

-Michelle Donelan has effectively accepted the proposed change after talks with rebels over the weekend, according to a source close to the Culture Secretary.
+Michelle Donelan has reached a deal with rebels after talks over the weekend, according to a source close to the Culture Secretary, allowing the Prime Minister to avoid an embarrassing defeat in the Commons.

 It marks the third time Mr Sunak has backed down in the face of uprisings on his back benches since entering No 10 in October, having ditched onshore wind farms and housing planning reforms.